dftbplus/develguide/docs/gitworkflow.rst

 #.
 Integrate any changes that appeared on `master` during your feature
    development.

-   * If your feature branch consists of one/two commits only, it does not contain any merge-commits and no other branches had been derived of it (and you are an experienced git user) you may rebase your branch on current `master`:
+   * If your feature branch consists of only one or two commits, it does not contain any merge-commits and no other branches had been derived from it (and you are an experienced git user) you may rebase your branch on current `master`:

      - Check out your feature branch::